opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

 above, even with the smallest budget of 0.2, all the noisy results were within about +/- 25 of the true count, which is a relative spread of about 0.05%.
 But what happens if we aggregate the data in smaller groups?
 Consider again our database of library members.
-Instead of counting all records in the database, we'll first group members by age and education level, and then count how many members fall in each group.
+Instead of counting all rows in the database, we'll first group members by age and education level, and then count how many members fall in each group.
 The below graph plots the percentage error between the true and noisy counts for each group.
 The noisy counts were computed